OpenDSA/OpenDSA/RST/en/RecurTutor/RecIntro.rst

 Imagine that someone in a movie theater asks you what row you're sitting in.
-You don't want to count, so you ask the person in front of you what row they are sitting in, knowing that you will respond one greater than their answer.
+You don't want to count, so you ask the person in front of you what row they are sitting in, knowing that they will tell you a number one less than your row number.
-The person in front will ask the person in front of them.
+The person in front could ask the person in front of them.
 This will keep happening until word reaches the front row and it is easy to respond: "I'm in row 1!"
 From there, the correct message (incremented by one each row) will eventually make it's way back to the person who asked.

-Here is a good way to start thinking about recursion.
 Imagine that you have a big task.
-What you could do is just a small piece of it, and then delegate the rest to some helper.
+You could just do a small piece of it, and then :term:`delegate <delegation mental model for recursion>` the rest to some helper, as in this example.
-Similar to the movie theater example, suppose that you have the task of multiplying two numbers x and y.
-You would like to delegate this task to some friend.
-But your friend is likely to do the same thing that you do.
-So if you just delegate the entire task to your friend, then your friend will do the same, and so on, and nothing will ever get done.
-So instead, you will ask your friend to do a problem that is a little bit easier.
-You ask the friend to multiply :math:`x-1` and :math:`y`.
-When your friend gives you back that answer, then you can simply add :math:`y` to the result.
-Then you will be done with your task.
-You don't need to think about how your friend is going to do the task.
-You only need to know how to do your own part.
-Here is a visualization that shows the :term:`delegation <delegation mental model for recursion>` process.

 .. inlineav:: recurIntroDelegateCON ss
    :output: show